-Rough Cuts and Quizzes: For rough cuts, you must show your edits as works-in-progress leading up to your fine cut.
-You must have your work-in-progress at each deadline: F if you miss it; D, C, B, or A for quality of work if you meet it.
-(25% of grade).
+Credit hours: 4 Grading scale: GRADES: I do not grade for "effort" or for "improvement" I assume both.
+I grade only on the quality of your work as a professional-in-training and that it is handed in by each deadline.
+I do not respond positively to explanations for lack of work other than for jury duty, jail or military duty, or to appeals to raise a grade in order to remain a Film/Video major or to graduate on time, etc. I give grades as follows (the percentages are an approximations, and I reserve the right to alter them for individual students based on class performance): Rough Cuts and Quizzes: For rough cuts, you must show your edits as works-in-progress leading up to your fine cut.
+You must have your work-in-progress each week: F if you miss it; D, C, B, or A for quality of work if you meet it.
+(50% of grade).